 Clustered Bellflower (Campanula glomerata)

 Clustered Bellflower (Campanula glomerata) is a unique perennial with clusters of upward-facing purple tulip-like flowers.
-This 2′-3′ height border garden favourite is native to Europe and Asia.
+This 2′-3′ height border garden favorite is native to Europe and Asia.

 Clustered Bellflower has a long blooming period from late spring into summertime.
-Hardy in Zones 3-9, this perennial is typically planted in full sun but may prefer part shade in the hot areas.
+Hardy in Zones 3-9, this perennial is typically planted in full sun but may prefer partial shade in hot areas.
 Clustered Bellflower is most often used in perennial flower beds, cottage gardens, and as a cut flower.

 Here are some popular cultivars of Campanula glomerata:

 Peach Leaf Bellflower (Campanula persicifolia) is an elegant, medium-height perennial with purple or white flowers native to Europe/Asia.
 Generally reaching 2 or 3 feet, the dainty flowers are perched on showy stems, with fine skinny foliage reminiscent of mini peach leaves.

 Peach-Leaved Bellflower is low-maintenance, easy to grow, and readily self-seeds.
 This perennial is hardy in zones 4-9, and prefers moist, well-draining soil.

 Here are some popular cultivars of Campanula persicifolia:

 - ‘Takion Blue’

 - ‘Chettle Charm’